 A noxious weed is a non-native plant in an area.
-Usually they are invasive, meaning they spread rapidly as no animals in the area feed on them.
-Consequently they crowd out native species and reduce the food and habitat available for wildlife.
+Usually, they are invasive, meaning they spread rapidly as no animals in the area feed on them.
+Consequently, they crowd out native species and reduce the food and habitat available for wildlife.
 Some, but not all, noxious weeds are poisonous.

-Noxious weeds found on the Bluff include Knapweed (Spotted and Diffuse), Rush Skeletonweed, Common Bugloss, Hawkweed (Orange and Yellow), Scotch Broom, Scotch Thistle, Poison Hemlock and Dalmatian Toadflax.
+Noxious weeds found on the Bluff include Knapweed (Spotted and Diffuse), Rush Skeletonweed, Common Bugloss, Hawkweed (Orange and Yellow), Scotch Broom, Scotch Thistle, Poison Hemlock, and Dalmatian Toadflax.

 Find pictures of these weeds at:

-Helpful volunteers can contribute to control by pulling Knapweed when the soil is moist.
+Helpful volunteers can contribute to controlling by pulling Knapweed when the soil is moist.
 Other species, such as Rush Skeletonweed and Dalmation Toadflax, have extensive underground root systems that are stimulated by cutting or pulling – so we do not recommend pulling these species.